Last Updated On April 5th, 2022.

 Invoice Finance in Australia

-The use of invoice finance in Australia is increasing but is still relatively unknown and underutilised compared to our international peers.
+The use of Invoice Finance in Australia is increasing.
+But it is still relatively unknown and underutilised compared to our international peers.

-This is despite Australian businesses suffering from amongst the highest rates of late payments in the world.
-According to the ASBFEO, Australian companies are paid 26.4 days late on average compared to 5.85 days late in the UK and 7.1 days late in the US.
+This is despite Australian businesses suffering from amongst the highest rates of late payments and extended payment terms globally.
+According to ASBFEO, Australian companies are paid 26.4 days late on average.
+This is compared to 5.85 days late in the UK and 7.1 days late in the US.

 Types of Invoice Finance

-There are many different invoice finance funding options, but all of these solutions fall into two categories: factoring and discounting.
+There are many invoice financing options for SMEs in Australia.
+But all of these solutions fall into two categories: factoring and discounting.

-Invoice factoring typically involves the sale of the accounts receivable ledger or selected invoices.
-You can receive up to 95% of the outstanding invoice value as an advance, with the remaining balance less fees transferred after collection.
+Invoice Factoring typically involves the sale of the accounts receivable ledger or selected invoices.
+You can receive up to 95% of the outstanding invoice value as an advance.
+The remaining balance, less fees, is transferred after collection.

-With invoice factoring, the finance company is responsible for collecting on the outstanding invoices.
+The finance company is responsible for collecting the outstanding invoices.
 Your customers will usually be aware of your relationship with the finance company.

-Invoice discounting allows a business to access a line of credit using its accounts receivable as collateral.
-You can access up to 85% of the value of your outstanding invoices upfront, with the balance less fees released once payment has been collected.
+Invoice Discounting allows a business to access a line of credit using its accounts receivable as collateral.
+You can access up to 85% of the value of your outstanding invoices upfront.
+The remaining balance, less fees, is released once payment has been collected.